YasamanBadeli/Deep-Unsupervised-Learning/README.md

 # Deep-Unsupervised-Learning

-# 👗 Fashion Style Generation using Conditional Variational Autoencoder (CVAE)
+# 👗 Fashion Editorial Classification and Recoloring

 # 📚 Dataset
 This project uses a Fashion Dataset consisting of clothing images and their associated style labels.